-In this section, specifications and characteristics of the C-20 and C-30 lasers will be discussed.
-Characteristics to discussed include mechanical, thermal, electrical, and optical interfaces; and environmental requirements and limitations.
+This section details specifications and characteristics (including mechanical, thermal, electrical, and optical interfaces; environmental requirements, and limitations) of the C-40 laser.

-C-20 and C-30 lasers are sealed-off, RF-excited ${\rm CO_2}$ lasers capable of continuous wave (CW) or modulated operation.
-From the laser safety point of view, these lasers are considered to be components and must be integrated into a system by a qualified original equipment manufacturer (OEM) prior to delivery to the end user.
-See "Laser Safety" (p.
+The C-40 laser is a sealed-off, RF-excited CO_2 laser, capable of continuous wave (CW) or modulated operation.
+From the laser safety point of view, this laser is considered to be a component and must be integrated into a system by a qualified original equipment manufacturer (OEM) prior to delivery to the end user.
+See the "Laser Safety" (p.
 9) for a complete discussion of laser safety issues.